Besan laddu / besan ladoo step-by-step recipe with photos.

 4. On roasting, the mixture loosens up and becomes smooth

-5. Add 1 tbsp water to make the mixture fluffy
+5. Add 1 tablespoon water to make the mixture fluffy

 7. Once cooled add powdered sugar and cardamom powder